 - Translocation is rarely needed

 Beaver need at least sufficient protection from compensatory levels of take from hunting/trapping; a level of mortality which would preclude population expansion.

 - Education of local people, interest groups, land managers, natural resource agencies about alternatives to killing beaver, and their role and benefits

-- Changing local management regulations and land designations
+- Evolving local management regulations and land designations

 - Changing state laws